FreeRTOS/FreeRTOS-Kernel/Test/VeriFast/tasks/vTaskSwitchContext/README.md

 - `DLS_prefix(....) &*& xLIST_ITEM(pxTaskItem, ...) &*& DLS_suffix(...)`

-Additionally, we write opening and closing lemmas that transform the a DLS predicate instance into our new representation and back.
+Additionally, we write opening and closing lemmas that transform the a `DLS` predicate instance into our new representation and back.
 The proof state we get after opening the list does not force VeriFast to consider any case splits.
+This finally eliminates the complexity induced by the non-empty list model.

-Eliminating these case splits reduces verification time from ~20min to ~1min 10s.
+Eliminating these case splits reduces verification time from ~20min to ~12.5s

+Before we introduced this new list representation, we wrote opening and closing lemmas that used the `DLS` formulation.
+It turns out that switching to the new representation does not only simplify the proof state we get after opening, but it also simplifies the opening and closing lemmas, though they remain very complicated.

+The old opening and closing lemmas required switching the SMT solver to Z3, which is much slower than VeriFast's standard SMT solver.
-The old opening and closing lemmas required Z3, because they required heavier reasoning about applications of `list<t>` fixpoint functions and the shape of the inductive `list<t>` datatype.
+The lemmas required heavy reasoning about applications of `list<t>` fixpoint functions and the shape of the inductive `list<t>` datatype.
 VeriFast offers limited capabilities to reason about fixpoint functions (apart from axiomatizing) and the standard SMT solver often has problems reasoning about the shape of results, e.g., assertions of the form `drop(i, vals) == cons(_, _)`.
-The new lemma proofs don’t require Z3.
-Hence, we can switch back to VeriFast’s standard SMT solver.
-This reduces verification time further to an instant.
+The new lemmas' proofs don’t require Z3.
+This allowed us to switch back to VeriFast’s standard SMT solver.

 Note that the lemmas still have to consider every possible case internally.
 That is, the opening and closing lemmas remain complicated.